 Getting Started¶

-If you haven't installed KISSB yet, visit the Installatino page and select your preferred method.
+If you haven't installed KISSB yet, visit the Installation page and select your preferred method.

 We are recommending to use the Wrapper script which will use a single file runtime of Kissb, which is the easiest way to use KISSB.